yelouafi/focused/README.md

 );
 ```

-Then from here, we can traverse keys or values by simply focusing on the appropriate index (`0` or `1`) of each pair n the returned array.
+Then from here, we can traverse keys or values by simply focusing on the appropriate index (`0` or `1`) of each pair in the returned array.

 ```js
 eachMapValue = compose(mapEntries, each, index(1));